What to do with

 How can businesses dispose of them?

-Businesses or organisations that use fluorescent tubes should contact their local authority for advise on how to dispose of them safely.
+Businesses or organisations that use fluorescent tubes should contact their local authority for advice on how to dispose of them safely.
 Under the Waste Electrical and Electronic Equipment (WEEE) Regulations fluorescent lamps are covered by “producer responsibility” and you can ask your supplier to arrange for recycling of old lamps.

 How can I dispose of 'old style' light bulbs?